halex5000/ld-articles/LaunchDarkly Svelte/Using LaunchDarkly with Svelte.md

 ### Server-side versus client-side code in SvelteKit

-One of the unique aspects of SvelteKit is that JavaScript within the component can often run on both the client and on the server.
-This allows it to rehydrate the client without reloading the page from the server.
+One of the unique aspects of SvelteKit is that JavaScript within a component can often run on both the client and on the server.
+This allows it to rehydrate the client without reloading the full page from the server.
 This can cause some confusion when using the client-side JavaScript and server-side Node.js SDKs.

 If the server-side Node.js SDK is loaded within an environment that also runs in the browser, this will cause a number of build errors due to the lack of the default Node.js modules like `util`, `fs` and others.
 The simplest solution is to isolate usage of the Node.js server-side SDK to server-side only code within SvelteKit such as [endpoints](https://kit.svelte.dev/docs/routing#endpoints).